 4) Scrapbooking letter to Santa

 It is amazing how much certain gifts can trigger memories.
 Scrapbooking your child’s letter to Santa will help remind you of their current interests at this point in their life.
 Looking for a letter to Santa?
 Enjoy my free printable.
 (It is not too late for your kiddo to write to Santa!).
-Download the letter to Santa here.
+Click here to view my FREE letters to/from Santa.

 5) Save your holiday (photo) card